biopragmatics/semra/README.md

 4. A confidence model granular at the curator-level, mapping set-level, and community feedback-level

-We also provide an accompanying raw semantic mapping database on Zenodo at https://doi.org/10.5281/zenodo.11082038 that can be rebuilt with `semra build`.
+We also provide the SeMRA Raw Mappings Database, a set of pre-assembled semantic mappings from hundreds of ontologies and databases, on Zenodo at https://doi.org/10.5281/zenodo.11082038 that can be rebuilt with `semra build`.
 More information [here](https://semra.readthedocs.io/en/latest/artifacts.html).